lf-lang/lf-lang.github.io/packages/documentation/copy/en/developer/Downloading and Building.md

 ## Epoch

-The Epoch IDE can be built with Maven using `mvn clean package`.
-The resulting tar and zip archives for all supported platforms can be found in `./org.lflang.rca/target/products/`.
-Platform-specific binaries can be found in the `org.lflang.rca` subdirectory.
-For instance, a 64-bit Linux binary will be located in `./org.lflang.rca/target/products/org.lflang.rca/linux/gtk/x86_64/epoch/epoch`.
+The Epoch IDE is in a [separate repository](https://github.com/lf-lang/epoch).
+Follow the instructures there in the [README file](https://github.com/lf-lang/epoch/blob/main/README.md).

 # Running Test